 Try and avoid closing a deal that will turn into a nightmare once you start working together.
 If it doesn’t feel right, it probably isn’t.

-There is no such thing as a well-rounded sales conversation (whether it’s over the phone or in person), without excellent preparation.
-Not only do you need to know your own stuff inside out, you also need to know exactly who you are dealing with.
+There is no such thing as a well-rounded sales conversation (whether it’s over the phone or in-person), without excellent preparation.
+Not only do you need to know your own stuff inside out, but you also need to know exactly who you are dealing with.
 Do your research before you make any calls and always take notes in your CRM, so the next time you speak to them you can learn from your research.

 The other person will also have done their research.
 They’ll already know a lot about potential solutions and are likely to have looked into your company, and even you!
 Remember this fact and avoid ever coming across as patronising.

 Every sales manual will tell you that one of the worst things you can do is sound desperate.
-Well, that’s easier said than done sometimes, especially when you need to close the sale or you face losing your job, having to close the business, or any other difficult circumstances.
+Well, that’s easier said than done sometimes, especially when you need to close the sale or you face losing your job, having to close the business or any other difficult circumstances.
 The trick here is to realise that this is all playing out in your mind and nowhere else.
-Before you head into the conversation, settle yourself with the fact that the worst case scenario is that this sale will not close.
+Before you head into the conversation, settle yourself with the fact that the worst-case scenario is that this sale will not close.
 If that happens, you will have to look for the next possibility.

 Ask yourself, is it really true that you would have to close up shop if you don’t manage to close this sale?
 In many situations, it may make your circumstances more difficult but if you continue going through your sales calls you will get an opportunity that will change the ship’s direction.